clarkm/angular-fantasy-football/README.md

 fantasy football app with angularjs

-bug: the 1st team won't outline red when it's active -- the html seems to be broken
-bug: the 'selected' varible never changes from 'false'
-bug: after a team is selected, it adds a player to it, then adds a player to that same team again
+[X] bug: the 1st team won't outline red when it's active -- the html seems to be broken [X] *OBE* bug: after a team is manually selected, it adds a player to it, then adds a player to that same team again [ ] if a team is manually selected, after a selection is made, the next team is not automatically selected [ ] *unimportant* bug: the 'selected' variable never changes from 'false'

 to do:
 [X] move player dictionary controller into new script<br />